Pseudogap phase and fractionalization: Predictions for Josephson junction setup: Introduction

 where $E^{*}$ is an energy scale typical of the PG, which is constant in temperature, and with respect to spatial variations, but doping dependent.
-When coupling to the conductions electrons is considered, the constraint of Eq.(\ref{eq:2}) opens a gap, primarily in the AN region of the Fermi surface, leading to the presence of Fermi arcs in the nodal region~\cite{Chakraborty19,Grandadam19,pepin20,Grandadam20}.
+Note that $\Delta_{r}$ ($\chi_{r}$) are the local expectation value of the $\hat{\Delta}$ ($\hat{\chi}$) at position $r$.
+When the coupling to the conduction electrons is considered, the constraint of Eq.(\ref{eq:2}) opens a gap, primarily in the anti-nodal (AN) region of the Fermi surface, leading to the presence of Fermi arcs in the nodal region~\cite{Chakraborty19,Grandadam19,pepin20,Grandadam20}.
+In the temperature regime, $T^{*}>T>T_{co}$, the spatial expectation values of $\langle\Delta_{r}\rangle=0$ and $\langle\chi_{r}\rangle=0$ as well as the relative phase remains fluctuating.

-The typical effective field theory describing the $\hat{\Delta}_{\rm PDW}$- mode, has the form of a quantum rotor model
+The typical effective field theory describing the $\hat{\Delta}_{{\rm PDW}}$- mode, has the form of a quantum rotor model~\cite{Chakraborty19}